astronomer/astro-docs/enterprise/v0.23/05_customize-airflow/01_manage-airflow-versions.md

 Starting with Astronomer v0.23, you can upgrade to any version of Astronomer Certified regardless of your Astronomer platform version.

-As soon as a new version of Astronomer Certified is published, all corresponding Astronomer Certified images and tags will be available in the Astronomer UI and CLI within 24 hours.
+When a new version of Astronomer Certified is published, all corresponding Astronomer Certified images and tags will be available in the Astronomer UI and CLI within 24 hours.

 ## Step 1.
 Initialize the Upgrade Process